I love coffee.

 L-theanine is an amino acid extracted from the leaves of camellias sinensis — the fancy-pants name for the common tea plant.
 It’s actually responsible for some of the savoury notes in green tea and is a common relaxant, often mixed with other natural supplements to induce feelings of calm and relaxation.

-Also known as a nootropic — a cognitive enhancing drug (and 100% legal, in this case) — theanine can help improve cognitive function.
+Also known as a nootropic — a cognitive enhancer (and 100% legal, in this case) — theanine can help improve cognitive function.
 However, it’s most significant benefit is it’s ability to reduce mental fatigue and stress in humans.

 L-theanine affects the brain in a number of ways.
-It is known to amplify alpha brain waves, allowing for a type of calm alertness and even heightened creativity.
+Acting as a anxiolytic, it is known to amplify alpha brain waves, allowing for a type of calm alertness and even heightened creativity.

 Theanine has also been shown to boost levels of GABA, as well as other hormones and compounds that promote calm, focus, regulated mood, and more.